ramzeto/emu-nexus/README.md

 # EMU-nexus

-EMU-nexus is a front-end designed to launch emulators and to organize ROM collections, but it can be used to launch any program.
+EMU-nexus is a front-end designed to launch emulators and to organize ROM collections.
 It is developed in C++ and it uses GTK3 as graphical user interface.
 It does not try to compete with any other front-end.
 It is not designed for an HTPC, it is intended to be used in an everyday not specific purpose PC.
+It is distributed under the GPLv3 license.

 The information about consoles, systems and games comes from TheGamesDB.
 To avoid stress on TheGamesDB servers, a concise version of the database is processed in the cloud.
 This concise version is updated regularly and downloaded automatically by EMU-nexus.